 Was ist das Besondere an diesem Projekt?

 No transparent medical facemask currently exists on the market.
 The HelloMask project, which relies on the development of a new kind of composite material that would merge filtration properties and transparency, necessitates the combination of multiple skills and competencies.
-Two major Swiss scientific institutions, EPFL (Swiss Federal Institutes of Technology in Lausanne) and Empa (Swiss Federal Laboratories for Materials Science and Technology in St-Gallen), will therefore collaborate to successfully develop this innovative device.
+Two major Swiss scientific institutions, EPFL (Swiss Federal Institutes of Technology in Lausanne) and Empa (Swiss Federal Laboratories for Materials Science and Technology in St-Gallen), have therefore collaborated to successfully develop this innovative device.

 D. Kolbuk, P. Sajkiewicz, K. Maniura-Weber, G. Fortunato, Structure and morphology of electrospun polycaprolactone/gelatine nanofibres, European Polymer Journal, 49 (2013) 2052-2061;